securepixels/pomodoro-timer/README.md

 # Pomodoro Timer App

-A simple Pomodoro Timer appication that allows me to focus intensely with intentional breaks.
+A simple Pomodoro Timer application that allows me to focus intensely with intentional breaks.

 ## Tech Stack